 Do you want to learn how money works, how to track it, and how to manage your personal finances?
 Then this course is for you!
 Understanding Accounting is a fundamental part of business, that's why it's called, "The Language of Business."
-Introduction to Accounting introduces the language of business using Generally Accepted Accounting Principles (GAAP) procedures for proprietorships and partnerships using double-entry accounting.
+Introduction to Accounting introduces the language of business using Generally Accepted Accounting Principles (GAAP) and procedures for proprietorships and partnerships using double-entry accounting.
 Emphasis is placed on accounting principles as they relate to both manual and automated financial systems.
 This course involves understanding, analyzing, and recording business transactions and preparing, analyzing, and interpreting financial reports as a basis for decisionmaking.
 Whether you want to major in business, start your own business one day, or just have a better understand of how to make your money work for you, this course is for you.
 Sample projects may include playing Monopoly to understand money management practices, analyzing the stock market, and be in charge of the financial records and money management of a business in a real-life business simulation.

-- Recommended Grade: 9, 10, 11, 12

-- Prerequisites: None

-- Credits: 1 credit per semester; 2 semesters
+- Recommended Grade: 9, 10, 11, 12 - Prerequisites: None - Credits: 1 credit per semester; 2 semesters - Fulfills elective or directed elective for all diplomas

-- Qualifies as a Quantitative Reasoning course

-- Fulfills an Elective requirement